Preeti-Dewani/aws-worthy-boxes/README.md

  1. Create action definition in `action_definitions.py` file as per pipeline.

- 2. If commands and facade are supported for those action then it can be used directly else new command and facade class needs to be created
+ 2. If commands and facade are supported for those action then it can be used directly else new command and facade class needs to be created.

+ 3. Usage via commands:

+         from command_paths.execute import Controller
+         ctrl = Controller(action_name='AWS_SQLITE_SSH_CONFIG')
+         result = ctrl.executor()